Mars vs. Oracle

 Although I am not an attorney, many of my professional days involve guiding and collaborating with attorneys.
 To my knowledge, and that of various legal teams, this is the first action expressly concerning Oracle licensing on VMware brought by any party in any jurisdiction.

 I have worked alongside Pam Fulmer on Oracle on VMware licensing elsewhere prior to Mars’ filing.
-Arent Fox LLC represented Mars in the action.
+Arent Fox LLP represented Mars in the action.
 Ms. Fulmer was still with the law firm Arent Fox through the conclusion of the action.

 Mars’ Declaratory Judgment Action